FortyIX/CLIG/README.md

 &nbsp;
 &nbsp;

-**BY USING THIS SOFTWARE, YOU ARE AGREED WITH MY [END-USER & FURTHER DEVELOPMENT](https://github.com/FortyIX/Keats-Crawler/blob/master/END-USER%20%26%20FURTHER%20DEVELOPMENT%20AGGREMENT.md)**
+**BY USING THIS SOFTWARE, YOU ARE AGREED WITH MY [END-USER & FURTHER DEVELOPMENT AGGREMENT](https://github.com/FortyIX/Keats-Crawler/blob/master/END-USER%20%26%20FURTHER%20DEVELOPMENT%20AGGREMENT.md)**

 ## Notifications